JosephLai241/URS/README.md

  ![Get, Sort, Write](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/Screenshots/get_sort_write.png)

+ Refer to the help message for more usage examples.
+You can do this by using the `-h` flag.

 ## Basic scraper

 If you do not want to use the command line flags, you can still use Universal Reddit Scraper 1.0 by providing the `-b` flag.